Application Performance Testing

-More applications are running over the WAN
+More applications are running over the network

 In order to achieve greater cost efficiencies many organizations are looking to consolidate their IT into larger central or regional data centres, rather than having it fully distributed.
 Often virtualized servers are employed too.

 At the same time, organizations are increasingly providing applications that may only have been available within their headquarters out the field (branch offices, shops, mobile workers etc).

 As a result, more and more applications are being delivered over Wide Area Networks (WANs), wireless LANs, Mobile (GPRS, 3G, 4G, LTE...) or satellite networks.

 Unfortunately, when it comes to software, performance testing is frequently conducted over the simple Local Area Networks (LAN) of the test lab.
 These LANs are normally very fast and reliable and bear very little resemblance to the WANs, wireless LANs, Mobile or satellite networks that the application is going to operate in.
 Download our Summary Software Testing White Paper for more information on why applications behave differently in the WAN and Wireless world.